geoserver/geoserver/doc/en/user/source/webadmin/tilecache/gridsets.rst

 Copying a gridset
 -----------------

-As there are many configuration options to a gridset, it is often more convenient to copy an existing gridset.
+As there are many configuration options for a gridset, it is often more convenient to copy an existing gridset.
 For any of the existing gridsets, click the :guilabel:`Create a copy` link to copy the gridset information to a new gridset.

 Removing a gridset
 ------------------

-To remove a gridset, check the box next to the entry or entries, and click :guilabel:`Remove selected gridsets`.
+To remove a gridset, select the check box next to the gridset or gridsets, and click :guilabel:`Remove selected gridsets`.

 .. warning:: Removing a gridset definition will remove not only the gridset definition, but also any tiles on any layers generated with this gridset.